 They combine tongue-in-cheek melodic rock with a more mature look at hard rock.
 Every song on L&W is catchy in the stick-in-your-head variety.
 Whether we are talking about the awesome title track or such classics as "Show a Little Love".
 Steve Blaze truly had the talent needed, he just lacked the timing.
 And it's not as if they stopped producing good stuff with the second album either.
 Check out Phantasmagoria for proof there was more quality left in the well.
 If you are a melodic hard rock fan then you should have both of these CDs.
-If you are a fan who has this lot on vinyl or worse cassette then you need these
+If you are a fan who has this lot on vinyl or worse cassette then you need these un mantaund vauniam mant hanta 101M in turilir a faunattan ann af an allainn

-1 of 2 4/3/2008 10:07 AM
+1 of 2 4/3/2008 10:08 AM